 Outside the gallery over 60 major exhibits have been arranged for New England museums and college or school galleries, and we have cooperated with numerous other galleries, community events, fund-raisers and educational projects.
 For a listing see: Gallery History.

-and our Director of Security, Gnash Hamill
+our Director of Security, Gnash Hamill, with his assistant, Pepper Mrachek.

 Almost all communication, by phone or email, is handled by Bobbi.
 The creative ideas for exhibitions and their inventive installations (See Gallery History) also come from Bobbi, and she is the one integrating some exciting contemporary art exhibits into the exhibition schedule ( See her own venture MarkMakerPress.com ).
 The tribal art is from Tim Hamill's collection, and the works, with a few exceptions, are for sale.